adam-mcdaniel/blog/content/posts/2023-08-06---Compilers-For-The-Future/index.md

 ***Time ticks by and the Earth moves around the Sun.***

 The compiler author is much older.
 The compiler author writes their philosophy regarding compiler design and semantics in a series of blog posts.
 While the compiler author is still alive, they are able to confess the *One True Way* to write programs idiomatically and what their compiler is *supposed* to do.
-Users are only able to write programs in this language as much as the compiler author makes it easy for them to know how to write programs in this language.
-The compiler author *must* spread the gospel of their language to the masses for it to live.
 A small community of users have gathered, and they rely on the compiler author's implementation for their projects to work.
 The compiler author is happy.
 The compiler author commits their changes like a responsible developer and goes home for the day.

 ***Time ticks by and the Earth moves around the Sun.***